Medizinische Universität Graz Austria/Österreich - Forschungsportal - Medical University of Graz

 SHR Neuro Krebs Kardio Lipid Stoffw Microb

-Malanovic, N; Buttress, JA; Vejzovic, D; On, A; Piller, P; Kolb, D; Lohner, K; Strahl, H.
+Malanovic, N; Buttress, JA; Vejzovic, D; Ön, A; Piller, P; Kolb, D; Lohner, K; Strahl, H.

-Disruption of the Cytoplasmic Membrane Structure and Barrier Function Underlies the Potent Antiseptic Activity of Octenidine in Gram-Positive Bacteria
+Disruption of the Cytoplasmic Membrane Structure and Barrier Function Underlies the Potent Antiseptic Activity of Octenidine in Gram-Positive Bacteria.

-APPL ENVIRON MICROB.
-2022; Doi: 10.1128/aem.00180-22 [OPEN ACCESS]
+Appl Environ Microbiol.
+2022; 88(10):e0018022 Doi: 10.1128/aem.00180-22 [OPEN ACCESS]

 Web of Science PubMed PUBMED Central FullText FullText_MUG